dmitrii89/Data-analysis-about-person-activities/PA1_template.md

 ## [1] 2304
 ```

-My strategy for filling in all of the missing values is to transform values from NA to the mean value of this interval.
+My strategy for filling in all of the missing values is to transform values from NA to the average value of this interval.
+For this reason I need my avgint variable.
+I substitute in for loop data's NA values with values calculated in variable avgint.
-Lets calculate the difference in total steps by day, median and average value for this new data set.

 ```r